truzo/tomango-2018/site/content/blog/building-paul-octopus.md

 title: "Building Paul the Octopus"
 author: "trys"
 date: 2016-06-08 16:06:25
-excerpt: I’ll be covering how I went about building a micro social-network/game, what worked well and what pitfalls I fell into. blog/categories:
+description: I’ll be covering how I went about building a micro social-network/game, what worked well and what pitfalls I fell into. blog/categories:
  - web-design
 ---